modelica/ModelicaSpecification/Tutorial.md

  i = p.i;
 end OnePort;
 ```
-that has two pins, p and n, a quantity, v, that defines the voltage drop across the component and a
+that has two pins, p and n, a quantity, v, that defines the voltage across the component and a
 quantity, i, that defines the current into the pin p, through the component and out from the pin n.

 The equations define generic relations between quantities of a simple electrical component.
 In